 See if they can hear the sound that all of these images share.

 In case one stumps you, the images show mix, ax, box, fox, six, and fix.

 This is a simple tracing page with dotted lines.

-A sloppy X could actually end up looking a lot like a lowercase /t/.
+A sloppy X can look a lot like a letter /t/.

 This practice worksheet will help your child stretch their fine motor skills to write upper case letter X and lowercase letter x.

 There are no dotted lines, but there are guides at the top of the page.